Bicycle Accident Attorney in Austin, TX

 What types of injuries can result from a bicycle accident?

 You can sustain many injuries if you are involved in a bicycle accident.
 You can be thrown from your bicycle, which can cause everything from cuts, scratches, abrasions, and bruises to broken bones to severe head trauma.
 The extent of the injuries you sustain typically is influenced by what hit you, such as another bicyclist or a car, the speed at which you and the other vehicle were traveling, and whether you were wearing a helmet or any protective gear.

 What should you do after a bicycle accident?

 After a bicycle accident, you should exchange information with whoever hits you, such as another bicyclist or a driver.
-Be sure to get their full name, address, driver’s license information, and insurance information.
+Get their full name, address, driver’s license, and insurance information.
 Another step you will want to take is to obtain the names, phone numbers, and addresses of all the witnesses who may have witnessed the accident.
-If possible, take pictures of the accident scene, showing anything that may have led to the accident, such as a driver running a red light or turning into a bike lane.
+If possible, take pictures of the scene, showing anything that may have led to the accident, such as a driver running a red light or turning into a bike lane.
 Finally, obtain medical treatment.
 Bicycle accidents can cause internal injuries, so you should see a doctor if you feel pain.

 Should I hire an attorney after a bicycle accident?